Disentanglement as Identifiable Pushforward Factorisation: Empirical Support

 \section{Empirical Support}

 We include empirical results to illustrate disentanglement and support our claims.
-From our analysis, we expect (i) diagonal posteriors to promote diagonalised derivative terms; and (ii) diagonalised derivatives to correlate with disentanglement.
+From our analysis, we expect (1) diagonalised Jacobian and Hessian terms to correlate with disentanglement generally (\thmref{thm:non_linear}); and (2) VAEs with diagonal posteriors to promote diagonalised derivatives, likely more so in the Jacobian term than the Hessian term (\Secref{sec:cleaning_up_covariances}).

-Both (i) and (ii) are well illustrated in the linear case where ground truth factors are known analytically. \Figref{fig:linear_results} shows results for diagonal and full covariance LVAEs learning Gaussian parameters (see caption for details).
-All models learn optimal parameters as expected (\textit{left}); but, as (i) predicts, only diagonal covariances cause right singular vectors of $\mJ_z$ to converge to standard basis vectors, $\mV\cl\to\mI$ (\textbf{C1}), (\textit{centre}); hence latent traversals map to independent components along left singular vectors $\vu^i$ (\textit{right}), yielding disentanglement (D\ref{def:disentanglement}), predicted by (ii).
-This evidences diagonal covariances ``breaking the rotational symmetry'' of a Gaussian prior.
-While the linear case seems trivial, it is a fundamental demonstration since our analysis shows that disentanglement in general follows the same rationale.
-Interestingly \Figref{fig:seams} shows that learning parameters a disentangled model is notably slower (\textit{left}), due to the rate at which $\mV\cl\to\mI$ (\textit{centre}).
-A diagonal covariance model must find one of a finite set of solutions among the infinite solutions of a full covariance model.
+Both (1) and (2) are clearly illustrated in the linear case where ground truth factors are known analytically. \Figref{fig:linear_results} shows results for diagonal and full covariance LVAEs learning Gaussian parameters (see caption for details). (\textit{left}) Both models learn optimal parameters as expected. (\textit{centre}) However, only diagonal covariances cause right singular vectors $\mV$ of $\mJ_z$ to converge to standard basis vectors, i.e.\ $\mV\cl\to\mI$, inducing \textbf{C1} (prediction 2). (\textit{right}) Thus latent traversals map to independent components along left singular vectors $\vu^i$, yielding disentanglement (D\ref{def:disentanglement}) (prediction 1).
+This provides compelling evidence that diagonal covariances ``break the rotational symmetry'' of a Gaussian prior.

+Though simplified, the linear case is fundamental since, from our analysis, disentanglement under general pushforward functions follows a similar rationale.
+Interestingly, \Figref{fig:linear_results} shows that learning parameters of a disentangled model is notably slower (\textit{left}), due to the rate $\mV\cl\to\mI$ (\textit{centre}).
+A diagonal covariance model must find one of a finite subset of the infinite solutions set of a full covariance model.

-Various studies show further empirical support.
-Supporting (i) and (ii), \citet{rolinek2019variational} show that columns of a decoder's Jacobian are more orthogonal (i.e.\ $\mV\cl\to\mI$, \textbf{C1}) in diagonal covariance VAEs than those with full covariance (\Figref{fig:seams}, \textit{left}), and that diagonality correlates with disentanglement.
-Supporting (ii), \citet{kumar2020implicit} show that directly inducing column-orthogonality in the decoder Jacobian promotes disentanglement.
+Various studies show empirical support for (1) and (2). \citet{rolinek2019variational} show that columns of a decoder's Jacobian are more orthogonal (i.e.\ $\mV\cl\to\mI$, \textbf{C1}) in VAEs with diagonal posteriors than those with full posteriors (\Figref{fig:p1_support}), and that diagonality correlates with disentanglement.
+Supporting (1), \citet{kumar2020implicit} show that \textit{directly} inducing column-orthogonality in the decoder Jacobian promotes disentanglement.